okozmovskaya/debugging-project-week-1/development-strategy.md

 ### What change?

-- Add functions in js which convert temp in Fahrenheit to celcius
+- Add functions in js which convert temp in Fahrenheit to Celcius
 - Add consol.logs for dev

 ----

 ## 5. Button 3 "Convert to fahrenheit"

-__As visitor I expect see ...__
+__As visitor I expect see the button when after click convert temp in Celcius to Fahrenheit__

 ### Repo